nataliatesarova/project-four/README.md

 Live Deployment: Find the application deployed on Heroku.

+## ElephantSQL (PostgreSQL)

-ElephantSQL (PostgreSQL): Utilized for the database.
-Set up your own:
+Utilized for the database.
 Sign up using your GitHub account.
 Click "Create new instance".
 Give it a name.
 Choose the nearest region and data center.
 Access your database URL and insert it into your app as DATABASE_URL.

+## Cloudinary API

-Cloudinary API: Stores media assets online.
+Stores media assets online.
 To acquire your API key:
 Sign up and log in.
 Select "Programmable Media" as your primary interest.
 Access your API environment variable, typically named CLOUDINARY_URL.
 Insert your API key here.

+## Heroku Deployment

-Heroku Deployment: Utilizes Heroku as a cloud-based platform for application building, running, and operating:
+Utilizes Heroku as a cloud-based platform for application building, running, and operating:
 In your Heroku dashboard, click "New" and select "Create new app".
 Provide a unique app name and select your region.
 Upon app creation, access "Config Vars" to set environment variables, including SECRET_KEY (use any random secret key), PORT (set to 8000).

 Heroku Deployment Requirements:
 Files Needed: requirements.txt and Procfile.
 Install Project Requirements:
 Use pip3 install -r requirements.txt.